Luminaar/k8secret/README.md

 ### Output
 `k8secrets` prints output to `stdout`.
 The output is valid `yaml` and contains two sections.
-First is a complete k8s `secret` object:
+First is a complete k8s `Secret` or `ConfigMap` object:

 ```yaml
 ---